 Did you make any substitutions or modifications to the recipe, including those listed in the Notes section?

-What brands of pumpkin purée and pure maple syrup did you use?
+What brands of pumpkin purĂŠe and pure maple syrup did you use?

-I know I just asked a lot of questions, but I’ll have a much better idea of the culprit and potential fixes once I know your answers to all of them!
+I know I just asked a LOT of questions, but we’ll have a much better idea of the culprit (and how to fix it!) once we know your answers to all of them! đ